ROADWEEDS OF THE UPPER PENINSULA

 have more photos and more information that you can "link"

 to.
-Just click on the "" icon.
+Just click on the "

 Many roadside plants are aliens, or exotic